MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/plan-external-collaboration.md

 ### Guest sharing

-Guest sharing uses Azure AD B2B collaboration to allow sharing and collaboration with people outside your organization by adding a guest account in Azure AD for each person.
+Guest sharing uses Microsoft Entra B2B collaboration to allow sharing and collaboration with people outside your organization by adding a guest account in Microsoft Entra ID for each person.
 Guest accounts can be used for the following:

 - Guest membership in teams, SharePoint sites, and Microsoft 365 groups
 - Individual file and folder sharing